pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

             :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`
             provider.

-        :returns: A new instance of a
+        :returns: A new instance of a :class:`EllipticCurvePrivateKey` provider.
-            :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurvePrivateKey`
-            provider.